davidXD61/ITZDAVIDXD/README.md

+hello-world

 hi

 hey bro

 how are ya

+im good thx man. also if you want to add david his epic id is YT_ITZ_DavidXD

-if you wanna talk to david just say HELLO BROSKI hope you all have a great day bro
+hope you all have a great day bro
 ✌️  PEACE OUT
 HAVE FUN